 Because CBD works naturally in the bodies of dogs and cats (and us humans), it offers a multitude of wellness benefits, such as:

-The problem with cannabidiol products for cats and dogs is that CBD is marketed as the solution for moderating pain, anxiety, and fighting cancer.
-Only full-spectrum CBD or those containing the legal amount of THC are effective.
-You will waste money purchasing regular CBD or low mg products if you want to help your dog with painful arthritis or cancer.
+The problem with cannabidiol products for dogs is that CBD is marketed as the solution for moderating pain, anxiety, and fighting cancer.
+But, and here’s a very big but, only full-spectrum CBD or those containing the legal amount of THC are effective.
+You will waste money purchasing regular CBD or low-mg products if you want to help your dog with painful arthritis or cancer.
 Understanding each of these compounds can also help you choose the right product as part of your fur baby’s wellness plan.

 The Difference Between Full-Spectrum and Broad-Spectrum CBD